Bob3x/to-do-list-app/README.md

 - Removing item with X button

-- Reordering items by draggin
+- Reordering items by dragging

 Goals